- › Money and Currency

-Everything you could possibly need is included in the price of your holiday.
-As you will see on both our website and in our brochure, it includes, in addition to your accommodation, all your meals, drinks, your programme of body treats, fitness, relaxation, sports (including golf and scuba), master classes, The BodyBalance and The BodyAware programmes, professional instruction in all activities and sports, personal fitness trainer and dietitian.
-It is quite simply the best value of any luxury resort.
-For full details, please refer to the What's included button.
-Telephones calls, laundry and boutique items are of course at an extra charge and there are also a few "extras".
+The bodyholiday is an All Inclusive Resort, most everything you could desire is included in the price of your vacation at this luxury Saint Lucian hotel in.
+As you will see, it includes, your accommodation, all your meals, drinks, your programme of body treats, fitness, relaxation, sports (including golf and scuba), master classes, BodyBalance, BodyScience and BodyAware programmes, professional instruction in all activities and sports, personal fitness trainer and dietitian.
+It is quite simply the best value of any all inclusive Caribbean luxury resort.
+For full details, please refer to the What’s included button.
+Telephones calls, laundry and boutique items are of course at an extra charge and there are also a few “extras”.

-All supplements are clearly indicated (no misleading small print)
+All supplements are clearly indicated, with no misleading small print.

-8. Can I use my mobile/cell phone from home here in St. Lucia?
+8. Can I use my mobile/cell phone in St. Lucia?

-Yes.
-If using the satellite systems with TDMA and GSM bandwidth.
-The Caribbean uses totally different frequencies from those in the US/ UK, therefore, clients should check with their mobile/cellular phone provider at home before travelling.
+Yes, if using the satellite systems with TDMA and GSM bandwidth.
+The Caribbean uses totally different frequencies from those in the US/ UK.
+Therefore, clients should check with their mobile/cellular phone provider at home before travelling to St. Lucia.
 On the island, you can also consult one of our three cell phone providers, Cable & Wireless, Digicel or Cingular Wireless.
-Mobile/cell phones can also be rented during of your stay.

-9. Can we rent mobile/cellular phones while we are here?
+9. Can we rent mobile/cellular phones in Saint Lucia?

-Yes, Cable and Wireless (our local telecommunications company) rents out mobile/cellular phones on both a long term and short-term basis.
+Yes, Cable and Wireless (The local telecommunications company) will rent you mobile/cellular phones on both a long term and short-term basis for your Caribbean stay on St. Lucia.
 More information can be obtained from our concierge desk at the hotel.